pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

 ### 1.1 Objectives of the metadata

-In general, the metadata can help us to achieve following objectives:
+In general, the metadata can help us to achieve the following objectives:

 1. Semantic enrichment (SE): also called semantic annotation or semantic profiling, consists in generating a description of the context of data, e.g., with tags, to make